We know you care about your privacy and security, so we treat your information with the highest standards of confidentiality and security.

 Who do we share you data with:

-Some of the data controllers and trading styles we work with and on behalf of, who may receive your data are below: *the below list is not exhaustive list but is reviewed and maintained on a regular basis.
+Some of the data controllers and trading styles we work with and are also trading styles of Aura Media Group are below: *the below list is not an exhaustive list but is reviewed and maintained on a regular basis.

 Occasionally the data controller would not have been named at point of collection; in these scenarios Aura Media Group, along with the data source(s) and the data controller(s) would ensure that data processed would be done so in line with the DPA 2018 and GDPR to ensure any processing is in line with a legitimate business purpose.